ArnaudMarcille/EmptyLineExtension/README.md

-The extension is only available Visual Studio 2017.
+The extension is only available Visual Studio 2017 and 2019.